microsoft/debug-adapter-protocol/specification.md

 interface SetExceptionBreakpointsResponse extends Response {
   body?: {
     /**
-     * Information about the breakpoints.
+     * Information about the exception breakpoints or filters.
      * The breakpoints returned are in the same order as the elements of the
-     * 'filters', 'filterOptions', 'exceptionOptions' array in the arguments.
-If
+     * 'filters', 'filterOptions', 'exceptionOptions' arrays in the arguments.
-     * both 'filters' and 'filterOptions' are given, the returned array must
+     * If both 'filters' and 'filterOptions' are given, the returned array must
      * start with 'filters' information first, followed by 'filterOptions'
      * information.
      */